Topological generation of special linear groups: Variations on the main theorem

+Corollary 4.3 establishes parts $(ii)$ and $(iii)$ of Theorem 1.2.
+Taken together, Lemma 2.10 and Theorem 1.1 show that part $(i)$ holds.

-Finally, the choice of starting from $SL_3(k)$ in the statement of Theorem 1.1 was made for purposes of uniformity.
-Using argumentation given above, it is straightforward to prove an analogous topological generation result for $SL_2(k)$, although the statement is slightly different.
-Note all noncentral conjugacy classes in $SL_2(k)$ have a maximal one-dimensional eigenspace, and are quadratic.
-Hence condition $(i)$ of Theorem 1.1 may be omitted, condition $(ii)$ becomes a statement about classes of involutions modulo the center, and it suffices to treat the case where $\Omega=C_1\times C_2$.
+Finally, let us turn to the case $G = SL_2(k)$, which was excluded in Theorem 1.1.
+It is straightforward to prove an analogous result, although the statement differs slightly.
+Note if $C$ is a noncentral conjugacy class in $SL_2(k)$, then $\gamma=1$ and $C$ is quadratic.
+In particular it is always true that $\sum_{i=1}^e\gamma_i\leq n(e-1)$.
+Hence condition $(i)$ of Theorem 1.1 may be omitted, and condition $(ii)$ becomes a statement about classes of involutions modulo the center.

-\begin{lemma} Let $C_1, C_2$ be non-central conjugacy classes $G=SL_2(k)$, where $k$ is an uncountable algebraically closed field.
-There exists a tuple $\omega\in\Omega$ topologically generating $G$ if and only if it is not the case that $C_1$ and $C_2$ are classes of involutions modulo the center. \end{lemma}
+\begin{theorem} Let $C_1, C_2$ be noncentral conjugacy classes of $G=SL_2(k)$, where $k$ is an uncountable algebraically closed field.
+There exists a tuple $\omega\in\Omega$ topologically generating $G$ if and only if it is not the case that $C_1$ and $C_2$ are classes of involutions modulo the center. \end{theorem}